 RTS,S/AS01 (RTS,S) – also known as Mosquirix™ – is an injectable vaccine that provides partial protection against malaria in young children.
 The vaccine acts against Plasmodium falciparum, the most deadly malaria parasite globally and the most prevalent in Africa.1 It is being evaluated in sub-Saharan Africa as a complementary malaria control tool that potentially could be added to (and not replace) the core package of WHO-recommended preventive, diagnostic and treatment measures.

-2. What makes RTS,S different from other malaria vaccines?
+2. What makes RTS,S different from malaria vaccine candidates currently under development?

 RTS,S is the first and, to date, the only vaccine to show a protective effect against malaria among young children in Phase 3 clinical trials.
-Beginning in 2018, it will be the first malaria vaccine provided to young children in 3 sub-Saharan African countries through a large-scale pilot implementation programme.
+Beginning in 2018, it will be the first malaria vaccine provided to young children through routine immunization programmes.
+Three sub-Saharan African countries will introduce the vaccine in selected areas as part of a large-scale pilot implementation programme.